thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 </table>

 ##### **LEARN modules**
-Want to learn more at your own pace?
+<font size="1"> This is my text number1 Want to learn more at your own pace?
 You can now do it on LEARN!
-Click on the curated LEARN modules below to build your compentency in Thinking Clearly and Making Sound Judgements.
+Click on the curated LEARN modules below to build your compentency in Thinking Clearly and Making Sound Judgements.</font>
 - [5 Benefits of Data Analytics](https://www.learn.gov.sg/dlp/student/course/232)
 - [Analytics Driven Government- The New Normal](https://www.learn.gov.sg/dlp/student/course/226)
 - [Blending Design Thinking, Lean and Agile in the workplace](https://www.learn.gov.sg/dlp/student/course/28620)